Chicago Policy Initiatives

-The Animal Law Policy Initiative, sponsored by the McCormick Companions' Fund, encourages student and faculty research into legal issues surrounding companion animals.
+The Animal Law Policy Initiative, sponsored by the McCormick Companions' Fund, encouraged student and faculty research into legal issues surrounding companion animals.

 This protocol, developed by students and Professor Emily Buss in the course of a workshop at the University of Chicago Law School, is designed to assist those interested in reforming the law and the legal process to improve foster youths’ transition from foster care to adulthood.

 Professor Bernard Harcourt's Kanter Project on Mass Incarceration focused on the problem of institutionalization in the United States and sought ways to successfully decarcerate the country.
 The project was organized around several different initiatives, ranging from collaborative efforts with other funding organizations to support work in this area, to public lectures, and conferences that brought together politicians, lawmakers, policymakers, social theorists, and academics.
 This project was completed in 2013.